Arranging for the Ukulele

 - Just like learning to play, it's okay to be terrible and know nothing if you're willing to keep going.

-Arranging for Large Group:
+Arranging for Ensembles:

 Most of this advice is specific to the Rocky Mountain Ukulele Orchestra, however it will be super handy if you are preparing an arrangement for any ukulele ensemble with three or more voices.
+If you're writing for more than two people, write out what will happen with each player.
+The more specific you can be the better it will sound.
+Most players aren't great at improvising.

 Basic checklist: